dnparadice/casino/readme.md

 +--------+ +--------+ +--------+ +--------+ +--------+
 ```

+#### Roulette

+The Roulette game allows you to run many simulations of the game very fast to see how betting 'strategies' work.
+You
+can make number bets, and bet across groups of numbers as on an actual roulette table.
+The results of all the spins are
+displayed on the UI and a plot is generated to show the history of your cash in hand (Bank).

 ### todos
 - need to get the probability of other players getting a better hand